adamsilver/fdpb/10-a-really-long-form.md

 Other tasks are performed by more than one person using the same application.
 For example, processing a return may involve someone receiving the goods at the warehouse.
 Then a decision maker may take a look at the goods to make sure it satisfies the returns policy.

 Some Government services take weeks to apply for and users need to provide information about their identity, home, family and financial situation.
 And sometimes people need to gather evidence and send it by post.

-Whatever the case, if you're designing a really long form, there's some patterns that we can use to improve the experience.
+That is, the journey users go through is not solely digital.

+How can we design forms that play nicely with this complex and long-form process that can take weeks to complete, by different people across digital and non digital journeys?

-Of course, if you can simplify the process so that it's short in the first place, all the better.
+Of course, if you can simplify the process so that it's short in the first place (or remove it altogether, all the better.
+If you can't, let's look at some useful patterns that solve these problems.

+## The Check Before You Start Pattern

+One of the best ways we can help users save time, is by not wasting it in the first place.
+Many Goverment services, for example, have a complex policy that means people may or may not be eligible to apply for it.

+For example, a person living abroad may not be able to apply for a passport online, depending on where they live.
+Or perhaps, you have to be over 18 years old to apply for a thing.

+Depending on the complexity of the service, providing a few bullet points may be all you need to do to help users decide whether to proceed.
+In other cases, we can help users by asking a series of questions.
+The Goverment Digital Service have a pattern for this called Check Before You Start.

+It works by asking users a series of questions, with a view to telling the user whether they can or can't apply and what to do about it.

-## The Power Of Checklists
+## The Task List Pattern

 In “The Psychology of Checklists”[^], Lauren Marchese explains the importance of breaking down big tasks into smaller ones and doing so is proven to motivate people.
 When we experience even small amounts of success, our brains release a chemical called dopamine which gives us feelings of pleasure, learning and motivation.